CNES/Pandora2D/docs/source/userguide/faq.rst

 - 32-bit platforms: SciPy is not available on them, and it is a necessary dependency for subpix input and multiscale.
 - musllinux: The rasterio library is not available on it, and it is a necessary dependency for the execution of pandora.
-- macOs : Wheel construction is impossible at the moment.
+- macOs: Wheel construction is impossible at the moment.
 - pypy : An internal decision was made not to support it.